Heroes new logo

 Sources: News Medical Life Sciences and The Journalist’s Resource

-• Australian preschool children aged 2 to 6 years who spend more hours watching television and less time on physical activities have significantly higher body mass index (BMI).
+• Australian preschool children aged 2 to 6 years who spend more hours watching television and less time on physical activities have a significantly higher body mass index (BMI).

 • Children who spend 1 hour watching television a day are 50% more likely to become overweight than those who watch less.